r3me/transformicons/README.md

 ### Contributing
 If you would like to contribute to the Transformicons project please make sure that anything feature related is isolated to a new branch and titled with the name of the feature being developed.

 Local installation is dead simple.
 We use all local files and directories to run this project.
-This ensures you the developer don't need to  install anythign directly or globally to your system.
+This ensures you the developer don't need to install anything directly or globally to your system.
 Also take note we use libsass for preprocessing all of our Sass code.

 **Install dependencies**